niess/mulder/docs/source/interface.rst

    .. method:: __new__(name, /, **kwargs)

-      Gets or defines a composite material.
+      Gets a composite definition.

-      Without *kwargs*, this constructor simply returns the definition of the composite matching *name*.
-If the composite does not exists, it can be defined by specifying its composition as *kwargs*.
+      Returns the definition of the composite matching *name*.
 For instance,

-      >>> humid_rock = materials.Composite(
-      ...
-"HumidRock",
-      ...     composition=("Rock", "Water"),
-      ... )

-      The mass fractions may be specified when defining the composite, for instance as

-      >>> humid_rock = materials.Composite(
+      >>> composite = materials.Composite("HumidRock")  # doctest: +IGNORE
-      ...
-"HumidRock",
-      ...     composition={"Rock": 0.95, "Water": 0.05},
-      ... )

    .. method:: all()